lukas-weber/Carlo.jl/docs/src/abstract_mc.md

 Carlo.AbstractMC
 ```

 The following methods all need to be defined for your Monte Carlo algoritm type (here referred to as `YourMC <: AbstractMC`).
+See [Parallel run mode](@ref parallel_run_mode) for a slightly different interface that allows inner MPI parallelization of your algorithm.

 ```@docs
 Carlo.init!